 search the site

-Google Commercial Apps include all applications other than E-mail, Calendar, Drive, Sites, Groups, Contacts, and text Chat (collectively known as the "Core Apps").
+Google Commercial Apps include all applications other than Email, Calendar, Drive, Sites, Groups, Contacts, Chat, Video Calls, and Group Video Calls (collectively known as the "Core Apps").
 Key differences between Commercial and Core Apps are:

-- Information stored in or transmitted via any Commercial App (including Google+, Voice and Video Chats, Hangouts, YouTube, and others) is not private and can be used at Google's discretion.
+- Information stored in or transmitted via any Commercial App (including Google+, Voice, YouTube, and others) is not private and can be used at Google's discretion.

 - Commercial Apps often contain specific vendor terms regarding privacy, security, government access, and support.